EliSixt/HangMan/README.md

 ## 🕵️‍♂️ HangMan Game 🕵️‍♂️

-This is a console based game where it asks the user to guess a letter from a randomly picked hidden word.
+This is a game where it asks the user to guess a letter from a randomly picked hidden word.

 The player has, the hidden word's length plus three, attempts to try and guess all of letters in the hidden word.